KhoaNguyenDucAnh/MM-Det/README.md

 ### Tiny Version

 We also release a tiny version of DVF for quickstart, in which each dataset contains 10 videos, with each video no more than 100 frames.
-This tiny version can be downloaded via [BaiduNetDisk](https://pan.baidu.com/s/1FeI9OH_7rqTaTd-ldPCAIg?pwd=77x3) (Code:77x3).
+This tiny version can be downloaded via [BaiduNetDisk](https://pan.baidu.com/s/1FeI9OH_7rqTaTd-ldPCAIg?pwd=77x3) (Code:77x3), [google driver](https://drive.google.com/drive/folders/1dtZXrIkbuo_6nkhetFR008KAaCz8JzBL?usp=sharing).
 We also provide the corresponding reconsturction dataset and MM representations for evaluation in the above link.
 More information for evaluation can be found at [here](#evaluation).

 <table class="center">
     <tr>